 CALL FOR ABSTRACTS — APHA's 2020 Annual Meeting and Expo

-The Pharmacy Section invites abstracts that fit with the theme of the 2019 Annual Meeting "Creating the Healthiest Nation: For Science.
-For Action.
-For Health" and with the Pharmacy Section's interest in advancing public health-pharmacy partnership, expanded access to care, and the value of pharmacy services and pharmacists.
+The Pharmacy Section invites abstracts that fit with the theme of the 2020 Annual Meeting "Creating the Healthiest Nation: Preventing Violence" and with the Pharmacy Section's interest in advancing public health-pharmacy partnership, expanded access to care, and the value of pharmacy services and pharmacists.

-Abstracts are welcomed for oral, poster, or roundtable presentations.
+Abstracts are welcomed for oral, poster, or round-table presentations.
 Members are encouraged to submit abstracts that reflect quality science and align broadly with interests and values of the Pharmacy Section.
-After reviewers score abstracts, the program committee arranges highest ranking submissions into sessions organized by topic.
-We will try to honor preferences for oral, poster, or roundtable presentations.
+After reviewers score abstracts, the program committee arranges the highest ranking submissions into sessions organized by topic.
+We will try to honor preferences for oral, poster, or round-table presentations.

 IMPORTANT NOTE: If you are not yet a Pharmacy Section member, please consider joining our community.
 Student members are welcome!